Skip to main contentAccessibility Statement

 DateTimeLocationCost

 Anxiety is a natural feeling we all experience from time to time which can be useful when we face new or stressful situations.
 It can be our body’s way of preparing us to face a challenge by releasing a hormone called adrenaline which causes an alert and ready to react response sometimes known as ‘fight or flight’.
-All children and young people can get anxious, and this is a normal as they grow up to develop their survival skills.

-Recent research suggests that as many as 1 in 6 young people will experience an anxiety condition at some point in their lives, this means that up to 5 people in a class may be living with higher levels of anxiety, whether that be OCD (obsessive compulsive disorder), social anxiety and shyness, exam stress, worry or panic attacks.
+Recent research suggests that as many as 1 in 6 young people will experience an anxiety condition at some point in their lives.
+This means that up to 5 people in a class may be living with higher levels of anxiety, whether that be OCD (obsessive compulsive disorder), social anxiety and shyness, exam stress, worry or panic attacks.

 This course is aimed at professionals working with children and young people in a range of settings.